Easter Cactus, Spring Cactus (Rhipsalidopsis species)

 Celebrate Spring with beautiful flowers and enjoy as an attractive foliage plant when the blooms finish.
 Cacti are always an easy care choice that can provide years of enjoyment in the home.
 Also well-suited to spending warmer months on a sunny patio or deck.

 Great in containers in a bright window.
-Can be grown outdoors in warm weather.
+A carefree houseplant for a sunny location or in a container outdoors during warm weather.
 Makes a great gift plant!

 Apply feed monthly.